Black-Bee-Drones/nectar-sdk/mirela_sdk/mirela_sdk/image_processing/README.md

 # Image Processing Tools 📷

-Provides a collection of tools for image processing, focusing on color detection, ArUco marker detection, camera calibration, and line detection, built as part of the Mirela SDK.
+Provides a collection of tools for image processing, focusing on color detection, ArUco marker detection, camera calibration, line detection, and distance estimation, built as part of the Mirela SDK.
 It leverages OpenCV, ROS 2, and DepthAI for robust and versatile image analysis.

 ## Features ✨